fractal6/doc/docs/_shorts/help.en.md

 * its authority
 * its lead link (invite or leave)

-To edit those properties, open the panel by clicking on either the tooltip (the triple dot on the right) that appear above each circle in the organisation map (**overview tab**), or from the side pane of the tension related to this role.
+To edit those properties, open the panel by clicking on either the tooltip (the triple dot on the right) that appear above each circle in the organization map (**overview tab**), or from the side pane of the tension related to this role.

 ## Archive role